avil293d/RTL-Design-Synthesis-Workshop/Day5/README.md

 ## If-Else Statements in Verilog

-If-else statements allow conditional execution inside procedural blocks such as `always`, `initial`, tasks, or functions.
+If-else statements allow conditional execution inside procedural blocks such as `always` ,  `initial` , tasks or functions.

 ### Syntax